NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 |STAT2263||Statistics for Health Sciences and Non-Science Majors||3 ch (3C)|

 An introductory course in statistics.
 Experiments, sampling, basic descriptive statistics.
 Probability, random variables, Normal distribution.
 Confidence intervals for means and proportions.
-Tests of hypotheses. paired samples vs. two independent samples.
+Tests of hypotheses.
+Paired samples vs. two independent samples.
 Contingency tables.
 Regression, correlation.
 Introduction to analysis of variance.
 Examples drawn from the health sciences.
 Use of a statistical computer package.
-NOTE: Credit can be obtained for only one of STAT 1793, STAT 2263, STAT 2593, BA 1605, PSYCH 2901.
+NOTE: Credit can be obtained for only one of STAT 1793, STAT 2263, STAT 2593, BA 1605, PSYC 2901.

 Prerequisites: A New Brunswick high school mathematics course, either Pre-Calculus 110 or Foundations of Mathematics 120, or equivalent.